Pieds-noirs: Relationship to mainland France and Muslim Algeria

 The pied-noir relationship with France and Algeria was marked by alienation.
 The settlers considered themselves French, but many of the pieds-noirs had a tenuous connection to mainland France; 28 percent of them had never visited there.
 The settlers encompassed a range of socioeconomic strata, ranging from peasants to large landowners, the latter of whom were referred to as grands colons.

 In Algeria, the Muslims were not considered French and did not share the same political or economic benefits of the territory.
 For example, the indigenous population did not own most of the settlements, farms, or businesses, although they numbered nearly nine million (versus roughly one million pieds-noirs) at independence.
 Politically, the Muslim Algerians had no representation in the French National Assembly until 1945 and wielded limited influence in local governance.
 To obtain citizenship, they were required to renounce their Muslim identity – with only about 2,500 Muslims acquiring citizenship before 1930.
 The settlers' politically and economically dominant position worsened relations between the two groups.

 The pied-noir population as part of the total Algerian population

-Non-Muslim proportion of population in 1954 by département (post-1957 administrative division).
-White: less than 2% non-Muslim; light blue: 2-5%; mid-blue: 5-10%; dark blue: 10-30%; black: greater than 30% non-Muslim population.

 From roughly the last half of the 19th century until independence, the pieds-noirs accounted for approximately 10% of the total Algerian population.
 Although they constituted a numerical minority, they were undoubtedly the prime political and economic force of the region.

 Philippeville Park photographed in 1900 was frequented by mixed European and indigenous Algerian people.

 In 1959, the pieds-noirs numbered 1,025,000, and accounted for 10.4% of the total population of Algeria, a percentage gradually diminishing since the peak of 15.2% in 1926.
 However, some areas of Algeria had high concentrations of pieds-noirs, such as the regions of Bône (now Annaba), Algiers, and above all the area from Oran to Sidi-Bel-Abbès.
-Oran had been under European rule since the 16th century (1509); the population in the Oran metropolitan area was 49.3% European in 1959.
+The population in the Oran metropolitan area was 49.3% European in 1959.